💡Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Many of the respondents also answered open-ended questions about their experiences.
 While we couldn’t include everyone’s insights, you’ll notice we included many insights in the report below.
 (As an aside, if you were one of our respondents — thank you for your help.
 We read every insight and wouldn’t have been able to complete this report without all of your contributions.)

-Apart from our respondents, this report couldn’t be completed without the diligence and hard work from Tamara Omerović (Content Editorial Manager and Traffic Team Lead), Špela Mlekuž (Content Marketing Coordinator), and Stefana Zarić (Copywriter).
+Apart from our respondents, this report couldn’t be completed without the diligence and hard work from Tamara Omerović (Content Marketing Manager), Špela Mlekuž (Content Marketing Coordinator), and Stefana Zarić (Copywriter).